-Realised marine survival is then determined by drawing a number between 0 and 1 from a random uniform distribution, with the individual surviving if Wi exceeded this number and dying otherwise.
+Realised marine survival is then determined by drawing a number between 0 and 1 from a random uniform distribution, with the individual surviving if Wi exceeded this number and dying if the number was less than Wi.
 This imposes hard directional selection on ZHARD whenever the mean trait value deviates either side of the optimum θ.
-The survivors of hard selection then become the new locally born recruits for the next generation, and the model cycles back up to step 1 above.
+The survivors of hard selection then become the new locally-bred recruits for the next generation, and the model cycles back to step 1.

 Each generation, a series of output variables calculated at the recruit stage is stored in a results matrix.
-These include the phenotypic mean and variance for each of ZSOFT and ZHARD, the additive genetic variance for each, the frequency of the foreign/domesticated “1” allele at the neutral locus, the number of recruits NR, and the number of spawners NS.
-The realised recruits per spawner each generation is then computed as RPS=NR/NS.
+These include the phenotypic mean and variance for each of ZSOFT and ZHARD, the additive genetic variance for each, the frequency of the foreign ‘1’ allele at the neutral locus, the number of recruits NR, and the number of spawners NS.
+The realised recruits per spawner for each generation is then computed as RPS=NR/NS.
 For all scenarios, 1000 replicate simulations are run and the mean and 95% confidence interval of each output variable of interest is calculated across replicates.

 The model was coded in R version 4.3.0 (R citation) using the RStudio programming environment (RStudio citation).
-All model code is available via a GitHub repository (insert GitHub url here eventually).
+All model code is available via GitHub (insert GitHub url here eventually).

 Baseline scenarios – no intrusion

 To illustrate the basic functionality and behaviour of the model, a series of baseline scenarios was first explored in which no intrusion of foreign/domesticated fish occurred and the evolutionary and population dynamics were tracked across 100 generations. h2(initial) for both traits was 0.25, such that each had the potential to respond to selection, and the initial allele frequency at each locus for each trait was 0.5 (i.e., pSOFT=pHARD=0.5).
 The initial mean values of both traits were rescaled to reference values of 0, corresponding to mean-centring in generation 1.
 In the first set of baseline simulations, the closed wild population was assumed to be well-adapted with respect to the hard-selected trait, i.e., ZHARD=θ.
 In the second set of baseline simulations, initial maladaptation was assumed (ZHARD<θ), such that the hard-selected trait experienced positive directional selection.
-The optimum θ did not vary over time in each case, for simplicity.
+For simplicity, the optimum θ was not allowed to vary over time in each case.

 Baseline simulations set 1:

-To illustrate how the strength of soft selection depends on the magnitude of “reproductive excess”, the ratio of number of recruits NR to number of spawning slots K is varied between ~1 and ~1.4, achieved by adjusting the WMAX parameter.
-Three values of WMAX are explored: 0.53, 0.63 and 0.73, corresponding to an expected RPS of approximately 1.0, 1.2 and 1.4, respectively.
-When RPS≈1 (WMAX=0.53), every recruit gains a spawning slot, so there is little to no reproductive excess.
-No evolution of ZSOFT is then expected.
-When RPS≈1.2 (WMAX=0.63; moderate reproductive excess), there are more fish than spawning slots, hence phenotype-dependent competition will occur and ZSOFT should evolve upwards.
-When RPS≈1.4 (WMAX=0.73; high reproductive excess), the competition intensifies further, and the rate of evolution of ZSOFT should be correspondingly faster.
+To illustrate how the strength of soft selection depends on the magnitude of reproductive excess, the ratio of number of recruits NR to number of spawning slots K was varied between ~1 and ~1.4.
+This was achieved by adjusting the WMAX parameter.
+Three values of WMAX were explored: 0.53, 0.63 and 0.73, corresponding to an expected RPS of approximately 1.0, 1.2 and 1.4, respectively.
+When RPS≈1 (WMAX=0.53), every recruit gained a spawning slot, so there was little to no reproductive excess.
+No evolution of ZSOFT was then expected.
+When RPS≈1.2 (WMAX=0.63; moderate reproductive excess), there were more fish than spawning slots, hence phenotype-dependent competition will occur and ZSOFT should evolve upwards.
+When RPS≈1.4 (WMAX=0.73; high reproductive excess), the competition intensified further, and the rate of evolution of ZSOFT should be correspondingly faster.

 Baseline simulations set 2: